aripka-pivotal/spring-mvc-cloud-config/README.md

 # spring-mvc-cloud-config
-This Project demonstrates a means to enable using spring-cloud config into a class spring-mvc project
+This Project demonstrates a means to enable using spring-cloud config into a class spring-mvc project.
+(Note this is not intended for production use as it shortcuts the proper way to bootstrap the configuration to simplify the example.
+You should ensure your implementation follows the preferred configuration initialization of your organization.)

 in order for this to work you must set the following properties somewhere in the property sources.